klerpi/caju/README.md

 I also keep two diferent json data files: `data.en.json` for English and `data.pt.json` for Portuguese.

 See the usage section to learn how to import different data files.

+## Personalization

+The project is divided in different files that can be easily edited to fit your needs.
+Go to the section's respective component (inside `src/components/`) and change them.

+Instead of using plain HTML and CSS, I've used the Pug and SCSS since it's more succinct.
+If you don't know Pug or SCSS, they are really easy to learn if you know HTML and CSS.
+Check [this website for Pug](https://pugjs.org/api/getting-started.html) and [this website for SCSS](https://sass-lang.com/guide).